sruthiARavi/functional-programming-java/README.md

 # functional-programming-java
-Code from my Udemy "Learn Functional Programming with Lambdas &amp; Streams" course learnings
+This repository contains code from the Udemy "Learn Functional Programming with Lambdas &amp; Streams" course's learnings